QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     U x &= y
     \end{aligned}

+As we saw above, this is the solution to two triangular systems, which can be efficiently done with back or forward substitution in :math:`O(N^2)` operations.

-To demonstrate this, we can solve it by first using
+To demonstrate this, first using

 .. code-block:: julia